Oliver Travel Trailers

 Palo Duro Canyon State Park

-It’s a huge canyon system and often referred to as the Grand Canyon of Texas.
-This amazing site rests on the Texas Panhandle grounds and can be accessed easily from Canyon and Amarillo, the two neighboring cities.
-Mountain biking, birding, catching fish and hiking are the most common activities of the campers in this area.
-The largest canyon is 60 miles in length and its depth is close to 800 feet.
-There are nearly 100 RV and tent campsites here with different types of amenities available.
-The group camping site is the most expensive with prices close to $250 per night.
+It’s a vast canyon system often called the Grand Canyon of Texas.
+This fantastic site rests on the Texas Panhandle grounds and can be accessed easily from Canyon and Amarillo, the two neighboring cities.
+Mountain biking, birding, catching fish, and hiking are the most common activities for campers in this area.
+The largest canyon is 60 miles long and has a depth of nearly 800 feet.
+There are almost 100 RV and tent campsites here with different amenities available.
+The group camping site is the most expensive, costing nearly $250 per night.

 Plan your adventure: Palo Duro Canyon State Park